Buying or selling a home? Royalty Real Estate Boutique, Inc. can help.

 Step 6 – Negotiate

-Step 7 – Obtain a loan
+Step 7 – Obtain your loan

-Upon finishing the deal, you'll begin working with your mortgage lender to close the loan.
+Upon finishing the deal, you'll begin working with your lender to close the loan.

 And I'll sort out all the property information your lender needs to close the loan.